quod01/quod01.github.io/live.md

 ---

 ## Live Dates:
-17.9.2022 - Release Party "do you here it as well?"
+17.9.2022 - Release Party "does anyone else hear it as well?"
 [Tickets](https://ntry.at/quodrelease)

 ### Former Live Dates: